gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter5.md

 > the screen.
 We can set its size with `virtual_canvas.height = 5` and get its
 > context with `virtual_canvas.getContext('2d')` etc.

-### Composite Operations
+How do we create those masks?
 When we ask a canvas to draw a new shape, it is composed with the existing content of the canvas in a configurable way.
-The default composition operation is known as `source-over`, and means that the existing content is simply painted over.
+The default composition operation is known as `source-over`, and means that the existing content is simply painted over existing content.
 Other composition modes exist, though.

 The one we're interested in for our purposes here is `source-atop`, which means that new pixels are only written if the existing canvas already had a non-empty